Ryan McMahon Player Props: Rockies vs. Phillies

 Phillies Pitching Rankings

-- The Phillies surrender the 10th-fewest home runs in baseball (20 total, one per game).
+- The Phillies rank 13th in baseball in home runs surrendered (21 total, one per game).

-- Nola (1-2) takes the mound for the Phillies in his fifth start of the season.
-He's put together a 5.91 ERA in 21 1/3 innings pitched, with 19 strikeouts.
+- Sanchez will make his first start of the season for the Phillies.

-- In his last time out on Sunday against the Cincinnati Reds, the right-hander tossed six innings, giving up two earned runs while surrendering five hits.
+- The 26-year-old left-hander came out of the bullpen and threw three innings when he last appeared Saturday, Oct.
+1 against the Washington Nationals.

 © 2023 Data Skrive.
 All rights reserved.